Kill Em with Kindness: Background

-According to Gomez, one of the main inspirations behind the song was the body-shaming she dealt with from tabloids and social media users when pictures surfaced of her in a bikini during a trip to Mexico in April 2015.
-Many claimed she had gained weight, with some media outlets going as far as to label her a "mess", and suggesting Gomez was "going off the deep end".
-She remarked, "I was getting a lot of hate for my body and 'you're gaining weight,' and so I was in Mexico and I was just feeling all of this stuff and I would be lying to you if I said it didn't kind of hurt my feelings, but I kind of channeled that into my music."
-Gomez called the experience "degrading", explaining that she had never been through such intense bullying before.
+According to Gomez, one of the main inspirations behind the song was the body-shaming she dealt with from tabloids and social media users when paparazzi photographs emerged of her in a bikini during a trip to Mexico in April 2015.
+Many claimed she had gained weight, with some media outlets going as far as to label her a "mess", and suggesting she was "going off the deep end".
+Gomez recalled, "I was getting a lot of hate for my body and 'you're gaining weight,' and so I was in Mexico and I was just feeling all of this stuff and I would be lying to you if I said it didn't kind of hurt my feelings, but I kind of channeled that into my music."
+She called the experience "degrading", adding that she had never been through such intense bullying before.

 In an interview for Power 106, Gomez spoke in-depth about the inspiration behind "Kill Em with Kindness", saying: "Everybody has had a say in my life […] meaning the world, the perception, the media.
 It was really frustrating.
 There is a song on my record called 'Kill Em with Kindness.'
 So I've always done that.
 I ignore, I ignore, I ignore.
 And then it just kind of got out of hand.
 So I went to the new label [Interscope] and I was like, I have to say something.
 I need to say what I want to say, and you guys have to help me figure out how to do that."
 While working on the album, Gomez enlisted frequent collaborators Rock Mafia to help make her sound a reality.
 They helped Gomez on the creation of six tracks on the album, including "Revival" and "Kill Em with Kindness", the latter being one of the most personal tracks on Revival.
 She told the producers that although the production was important, she wanted the lyrics to be the focus of the song.